elmtree-askmo/cloudcannon-app/content/learn/biology/which-organisms-are-capable-of-respiration.md

 url: /learn/biology/questions/which-organisms-are-capable-of-respiration
 score: -1.0
 related_article1:
-    id: 170935
+    id: 170936
-    title: What is the role of the Krebs cycle in sugar breakdown?
+    title: >-
+        How are carbon dioxide and water produced as byproducts of respiration?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-the-krebs-cycle-in-sugar-breakdown
+    url: /learn/biology/questions/how-are-carbon-dioxide-and-water-produced-as-byproducts-of-respiration
 related_article2:
-    id: 170929
+    id: 170933
-    title: Explain the role of oxygen in the respiration process.
+    title: >-
+        What factors can affect an organism's metabolic rate?
     subject: Biology
-    url: /learn/biology/questions/explain-the-role-of-oxygen-in-the-respiration-process
+    url: /learn/biology/questions/what-factors-can-affect-an-organisms-metabolic-rate
 related_article3:
-    id: 170936
+    id: 170938
-    title: How are carbon dioxide and water produced as byproducts of respiration?
+    title: >-
+        What is the role of oxygen as an electron acceptor in respiration?
     subject: Biology
-    url: /learn/biology/questions/how-are-carbon-dioxide-and-water-produced-as-byproducts-of-respiration
+    url: /learn/biology/questions/what-is-the-role-of-oxygen-as-an-electron-acceptor-in-respiration
 related_article4:
     id: 170931
+    title: >-
-    title: What are the main uses of energy in cellular processes?
+        What are the main uses of energy in cellular processes?
     subject: Biology
     url: /learn/biology/questions/what-are-the-main-uses-of-energy-in-cellular-processes
 related_article5:
-    id: 170934
+    id: 170939
-    title: Outline the steps involved in glycolysis.
+    title: >-
+        How do organisms adapt to varying levels of oxygen availability?
     subject: Biology
-    url: /learn/biology/questions/outline-the-steps-involved-in-glycolysis
+    url: /learn/biology/questions/how-do-organisms-adapt-to-varying-levels-of-oxygen-availability
 ---

 &nbsp;